HIV/AIDS in the United States: Activism and response

-Starting in the early 1980s, AIDS activist groups and organizations began to emerge and advocate for people infected with HIV in the United States.
+Starting in the early 1980s, HIV/AIDS activist groups and organizations began to emerge and advocate for people infected with HIV in the United States.
 Though it was an important aspect of the movement, activism went beyond the pursuit of funding for HIV/AIDS research.
 These groups acted to educate and raise awareness of the disease and its effects on different populations, even those thought to be at low-risk of contracting HIV/AIDS.
 This was done through publications and "alternative media" created by those living with or close to the disease.

 In contrast to this "alternative media" created by activist groups, mass media reports on HIV/AIDS were not as prevalent, most likely due to the stigma surrounding the topic.
 The general public was therefore not exposed to information regarding the disease.
-In addition, the federal government and laws in place essentially prevented individuals afflicted with HIV/AIDS from getting sufficient information about the disease.
+In addition, the federal government and laws in place essentially prevented individuals affected by HIV/AIDS from getting sufficient information about the disease.
 Risk reduction education was not easily accessible, so activist groups took action in releasing information to the public through these publications.

 AIDS activist groups worked to prevent spread of HIV by distributing information about safe sex.
 They also existed to support people living with HIV/AIDS, offering therapy, support groups, and hospice care.
-Organizations like Gay Men's Health Crisis, Proyecto ContraSIDA por Vida, the Lesbian AIDS Project, and SisterLove were created to address the needs of certain populations living with HIV/AIDS.
+Organizations like Gay Men's Health Crisis, People With AIDS, Proyecto ContraSIDA por Vida, the Lesbian AIDS Project, and SisterLove were created to address the needs of certain populations living with HIV/AIDS.
 Other groups, like the NAMES Project, emerged as a way of memorializing those who had passed, refusing to let them be forgotten by the historical narrative.
-One group, the Association for Drug Abuse Prevention and Treatment (ADAPT), headed by Yolanda Serrano, coordinated with their local prison, Riker's Island Correctional Facility, to advocate for those imprisoned and AIDS positive to be released early, so that they could pass away in the comfort of their own homes.
+One group, the Association for Drug Abuse Prevention and Treatment (ADAPT), headed by Yolanda Serrano, coordinated with their local prison, Riker's Island Correctional Facility, to advocate for those imprisoned and HIV positive to be released early, so that they could die in the comfort of their own homes.